joel-day/Election-Forecasting-with-Machine-Learning/README.md

 # Joel Raymond Day
 ## https://www.linkedin.com/in/joelrday/

-# Navigatating the GitHub
-## Python code for this project is split into two pieces, one for data acquisition and another for the processing and modeling.
-The first python script '(1)_Senate_reults.ipynb', downloads the data using webscraping and three different API's.
-It dpends on the following: '1_candidate_ages.xlsx', '1_state_mapping.xlsx', and the 1_months folder which contains the contribuion data.
-The output of the first scipt is the '2_senate_results.xlsx' file that holds all of the raw data.
-Take a peak!
-It also doubles as the input of the second python script '(2)_EDA_Preprocessing_&_Modeling'.
-The 2_display_states folder is needed for the U.S. map visuals, but it is optional.
-The models are downloaded as .pkl files.

 # What is this all about?
 The best election forecasting models in recent decades are trained on a combination of polling data and a hand-selected bundle of supplementary features.
 While traditional polling processes are being replaced by methods that utilize social media information, the supplementary bundle of features remains necessary for optimal performance – this project provides that bundle.
 Results have demonstrated that a model, excluding polling data and knowledge of the candidates’ state, can predict which 2020 candidates will obtain 50% vote share with an F1 score of 81%.